-If a student has been convicted of continuous sexual abuse of a young child or children or convicted of or placed on deferred adjudication for sexual assault or aggravated sexual assault against another student on the same campus, and if the victim's parent or another person with the authority to act on behalf of the victim requests that the board transfer the offending student to another campus, the offending student shall be transferred to another campus in the district.
+- The student has been convicted of continuous sexual abuse of a young child or disabled individual or convicted of or placed on deferred adjudication for sexual assault or aggravated sexual assault against another student on the same campus; and - The victim's parent or another person with the authority to act on behalf of the victim requests that the board transfer the offending student to another campus.

 If there is no other campus in the district serving the grade level of the offending student, the offending student shall be transferred to a DAEP.